1949 Carmarthenshire County Council election

-An election to the Carmarthenshire County Council was held in March 1949.
+An election to the Carmarthenshire County Council was held on 5 April 1949.
 It was preceded by the 1946 election and followed, by the 1952 election.

 Overview of the result

 After steadily increasing their representation throughout the inter-war period, the Labour Party finally won a majority on the Council, and strengthened their hold by taking nine of the ten vacancies on the aldermanic bench.
 Labour victories included taking a seat in the Borough of Carmarthen for the first time.
-Gwynfor Evans, President of Plaid Cymru, was returned for the Llangadog ward.